TLS 1.3 introduces a lot of security and performance enhancements.

 Large internet companies like Cloudflare are already offering TLS 1.3 to their customers.

-Small and modern service providers like Rovity is also offering TLS 1.3 as the default TLS version.
+Small and modern service providers like Rovity are also offering TLS 1.3 as the default TLS version.

-The main advantage of TLS 1.3 than TLS 1.2 is a faster connection and improved security.
+The main advantage of TLS 1.3 over TLS 1.2 is a faster connection and improved security.

 Speed Benefits of TLS 1.3

 When it comes to performance, encrypted connections, including TLS, have always added a slight overhead to the server and network.

 Indeed HTTP/2 helped us with this obstacle.
 But TLS 1.3 helps speed up encrypted connections further with Zero Round Trip Time and TLS False Start features.

 TLS 1.2 required two round-trips to complete the TLS handshake.

 With 1.3, only one round-trip is required.
 This reduction, in turn, cuts the encryption latency by half.

 Another related advantage of TLS 1.3 is that it remembers!